Letters from Lodi

 Thank God for Sister Sera's meatballs and the zesty uncomplicated reds we love to drink with them

 Full-on into our third month of SIP living, it still is as good a time as any to talk about wines that taste great with the foods we love most.
-Ask just about any red blooded American to name their all-time favorite home cooked meals, and at the top at most lists would be pizza, steaks, and pastas, maybe followed by hamburgers and tacos.
+Ask just about any red-blooded American to name their all-time favorite home-cooked meals, and at the top of most lists would be pizza, steaks, and pasta, maybe followed by hamburgers and tacos.

-Among pastas, mac' and cheese always ranks tops — hard to beat for sheer comfort (since most of us were brought up by parents with a lazy streak, and there's no dish as fast, easy and a guaranteed winner with kids than mac' and cheese) — followed by spaghetti, either with tomato sauce or, if you really want to get "fancy," meatballs.
+Among pasta, mac' and cheese always ranks tops — hard to beat for sheer comfort (since most of us were brought up by parents with a lazy streak, and there's no dish as fast, easy, and a guaranteed winner with kids as mac' and cheese) — followed by spaghetti, either with tomato sauce or, if you want to get "fancy," meatballs.

 But the DOSPs are an Italian order, and I found that Sr. Sera spoke no English!
 So one of the other sisters stayed in the kitchen to translate for me.
 Sister Sera was all smiles, and so happy I wanted her recipe, but she measured in handfuls.
 She would show me how many handfuls of an ingredient she used, while the other sister tried to translate.
 So this is Sr. Sera's recipe: